Roger Highfield: Awards and honours

 Highfield was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to public engagement with science.

 In 2024, Highfield was made an Honorary Fellow of the Royal Academy of Engineering.

+In 2025, he delivered the Royal Society David Attenborough Prize Lecture entitled "The battle for reality" awarded for "vast contributions to public engagement with science".

 Personal life

 Highfield met his wife, Julia Brookes, at the University of Oxford.
 They married in 1992 and have one son and one daughter.